-Exporting and importing courseware is a great idea if you wish to back up the course you've created, freeze a snapshot of course at a particular moment in development, or just move a course from one Open edX site to another.
+Exporting and importing courseware is a great idea if you wish to back up the course you've created, freeze a snapshot of course at a particular moment in development, or move a course from one Open edX site to another.
 It also happens to be one of the easiest processes in Open edX.
-Here's how it's done:

-First, start from Open edX Studio, and click the Tools dropdown menu.
+First, start in Studio, and click the Tools drop-down menu.
 Then select Export.

-After clicking "Export," your computer will download a file that looks something like this.
-It usually happens pretty quickly.
+After clicking Export, your computer will download a file that looks something like this.
+It usually happens fairly quickly.

-Now to import, navigate to Open edX studio of the course you would like to overwrite.
+Now to import, navigate to the Studio of the course you would like to overwrite.

-This is important.
+Note: This is important!
 Whenever you import course content, you're essentially replacing the current course with whatever you are importing.
 Any content you have created in the course will be overwritten by whatever you are importing.

 Select the Settings drop-down menu, and then click Import.

 From this page, click the big green button that says Choose a File to Import.